mongodb/docs/source/includes/list-tables/backup/edit-snapshot.rst

           .. note::

-             Changing the reference time changes the time of the next scheduled snapshot:
+             Changing the reference time changes the time of the next scheduled snapshot.

-             * If the new reference time is before the current reference time, the next snapshot occurs at the new reference time tomorrow.
+             You can't make the next scheduled snapshot happen sooner than the current next snapshot time.
+The current next snapshot time is the current reference time plus the interval between snapshots.

-             * If the new reference time is after the current reference time, and you make the change before the current reference time, the next snapshot occurs at the new reference time today.

-             * If the new reference time is after the current reference time, but you make the change after the current reference time, the next snapshot occurs at the new reference time tomorrow.

              .. seealso::

                 To review more examples, see